Orange County Construction Accident Lawyers

 Inadequate Personal Protective Equipment (PPE)

 Employers are required to provide workers with safety equipment such as helmets, gloves, and safety harnesses as safety measures while on the job.
-Using incorrect or ill-fitting PPE that does not provide adequate protection can further increase the risk of accidents.
+Using incorrect or ill-fitting PPE that does not provide adequate protection can further increase the risk of injury from accidents.

 OSHA Construction Safety Standards For Contractors

 The Occupational Safety and Health Standards encompass a broad range of regulations to ensure safe and healthy working conditions for employees in different industries, including construction.
-These cover many safety protocols, such as machine guarding, labeling hazardous materials, and using PPEs.
+These cover many safety protocols, such as machine guarding, labeling hazardous materials, and using PPE.
 During inspections, OSHA enforces compliance with these standards through citations and penalties for violations.

 Safety And Health Regulations